dustinbrooks60/Dota2-PrizeTracker/README.md

 # Dota2-PrizeTracker
 Tracks Dota 2 tournaments using JavaScript, C#, and SQLite.
-Provides infographics on yearly TI (The International) statistics.
+Provides infographics on yearly TI (The International) statistics using Chart.js and Bootstrap.
+Tournaments are stored, edited, and deleted using SQLite.

 Screenshots
 ---